d0c-s4vage/narly/trunk/narly/ReadMe.txt

 this extension, please file a bug at https://code.google.com/p/narly/issues.
 In case you can't file a bug (permissions error or something), ping me.

-Also note that as of today (2/26/2011), this has only been tested/made for x86 Windows.

 Example:

 To "install", copy narly.dll into the winext folder for windbg.
 The path to the winext folder